Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Designed for firms expanding into Latin American markets, this publication offers a structured approach to cross-border project management.
 It highlights best practices for planning, analysis, and feedback loops in high-stakes international expansion.
-Link to the Article
+Download the Scopus-indexed research paper on Multi-Country Project Management Frameworks.

 Intelligence Architectures for Emerging Markets: The Latin American Context (original language: Spanish)